1ssepehr/UML-Comp-IV/PS4a/README-PS4a.md

 **Did you complete the whole assignment?
 Successfully or not?
 Indicate which parts you think are working, and describe how you know that they're working.**

 Yes, all of PS4a is completed (including _cpplint_).
 I also made the `CircularBuffer` class a template class for versatility (and programming practice!).
 The test unit, Makefile, and the code all work properly.
+I also formatted my code using `clang-format` with Google's coding style.

 ---